Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/trigger-app/_index.en.md

 while the trigger application is waiting for the same request to complete, which will cause a conflict.

-TODO: Is it necessary with multiple steps if pdf of form is not sent to receiver app?

 ### Update `process.bpmn` and `policy.xml` accordingly

 Remember to update the process.bpmn file to match the the